 Intel wanted to show attendees at the Consumer Electronics Show (CES) that they don’t just make powerful computer chips.
-Rather, they create a broad suite of technologies that enable new forms of human experience.
+Rather, they create a broad suite of technologies that enable new forms of interactive experience.
 For CES 2015, what better way to prove this than to give attendees a new kind of experience, something that had never been shown before?
-One technology they wanted to showcase was their RealSense camera, a camera that sees in three dimensions.

 Legs Media, Milk